caizhitan/BCM_Demo_Reports/README.md

 This repository focuses on just Reports, which is a small segment within BCM Web Portal which is **confidential** for internal LTA usage.

-_As such Minimal User Interfaces will be shown._
+_As such Minimal User Interfaces will be shared._

 ## A little infomation about BCM.